-There is a possibility that diet plays a role in acne, but it is not the only factor.
+There is a possibility that diet plays a role in pimples, but it is not the only factor.
 So many different things affect whether or not a person has acne: genetics, stress levels, air quality, sensitivity, and the list goes on.
 Diet may be one factor in this equation, but it is not the sole cause.

 Some people cite the disparity between acne prevalence in Western societies compared to prevalence in indigenous or native cultures as proof that a Western diet is high in foods that cause acne, but beware of this oversimplification.
 This is one of those lines of logic that sounds like common sense, but can actually be misleading.

 There are a huge number of differences between Western culture and most native cultures, not just diet.
 For instance, in most Western cultures, you are expected to be stressed all the time.
 Many people live in a constant state of mild to moderate stress because it is just part of the culture.
 Indigenous cultures also have plenty of stressors, but for many native cultures, you don’t have to be stressed all the time for society to acknowledge that you’re working hard.
 Unlike diet, research has found a clear link between stress and increased acne, so it may be more plausible to say that when Western culture invades native culture, it spreads stress which leads to acne.
 But then again, stress may not be the answer either.
 The point is that there could be any number of reasons for cultural disparities in acne, because there are a variety of factors that go into acne.

 Foods That Cause Acne…Maybe